adopted-ember-addons/ember-data-factory-guy/README.md

   - handleCreate
   - handleUpdate
   - handleDelete
+- Override FactoryGuyTestHelper by 'reopeing' it.

 If you put models into the store ( with FactoryGuy#make ), the http GET call does not need to be mocked, since that model is already in the store.

 But what if you want to handle create, update, and delete?
 Or even reload or findAll records?

-FactoryGuy assumes you want to mock ajax calls with the mockjax library, and this javascript library is already bundled for you when you install ember-data-factory-guy.
+FactoryGuy assumes you want to stub ajax calls with the mockjax library, and this javascript library is already bundled for you when you install ember-data-factory-guy.

 ##### handleFindAll